johannesneumeier/deploy/README.md

 ### Notes:

-- You might have to make the script executable first by typeing: chmod +x deploy.sh
+- You might have to make the script executable first by typeing:

+        $user: chmod +x deploy.sh

 - The script always copies recursively
 - You can't copy to folders that don't exist
 - Use at your own risk